NSW virus toll hits 22 amid Easter warning

 “That’s all you are.
 This society, NSW, won’t tolerate it.”

-Residents have been told they can’t attend church or religious services over Easter other than online.

-Premier Gladys Berejiklian on Friday announced healthcare workers were being granted free parking at public hospital car parks “to ease the burden” as they worked around the clock.
+Healthcare workers will now receive free parking at public hospital car parks as they toil around the clock.

-“Our healthcare workers are on the frontline of our battle with COVID-19 and we need to do whatever we can to support them during this difficult time,” Ms Berejiklian said in a statement.
+“Our healthcare workers are on the frontline of our battle with COVID-19 and we need to do whatever we can to support them during this difficult time,” Premier Gladys Berejiklian said in a statement.

-NSW on Thursday recorded just 39 new coronavirus cases – which was the smallest increase in infections since March 16.

-The highest 24-hour increase was in late March when the state recorded 212 new coronavirus infections.

 So far 53 people have died from COVID-19 across Australia.